Flat Feet in Children

 Flat Feet (aka Pes Planus)

 Children who present with flat feet may have been late ambulators, may have been initially classified as toe walkers, or may have been diagnosed with hypotonia.
-When the child is standing, you will notice the entire foot contacting the weight bearing surface with the absence of an inner (medial) arch.
-The foot may also turn out, increasing the weight on the medial side, and making it appear even more flat.
-When assessing this child’s gait, you may notice audible “foot slap”, denoting a lack of true control as compared to more typical gait pattern (as weight shifts from heels to toes).
+When the child is standing, you will notice the entire foot contacting the weight bearing surface with the absence of a medial arch.
+When assessing the child’s gait, you may notice audible “foot slap”, denoting a lack of true control as compared to more typical gait pattern, as weight shifts from heels to toes.

 pediatric flat feet

-Children with flat feet will experience overpronation or excessive pronation, which refers to a pattern in which the foot rolls too far in a medial direction causing the body weight to be distributed unevenly across the metatarsus and cause excessive strain on the ankle, the knee and the hip.
-A child who overpronates does not absorb shock efficiently, leading to poor lower extremity alignment and the potential for future orthopedic concerns.flat feet
+Children with flat feet will experience overpronation, which refers to a pattern in which the foot rolls too far in a medial direction causing the body weight to be distributed unevenly across the metatarsus and cause excessive strain on the ankle, the knee and the hip.
+A child who overpronates does not absorb shock efficiently, leading to poor lower extremity alignment and the potential for future orthopedic concerns.

-Here are some fun treatment ideas to promote development of the arch muscles to encourage lower extremity alignment, fluidity of gait mechanics and prevent any potential long term musculoskeletal issues that may arise as a result of this presentation.
+Here are some fun treatment ideas to promote development of the arch muscles as well as to encourage lower extremity alignment, fluidity of gait mechanics and prevent any potential long term musculoskeletal issues that may arise as a result of this presentation.

 Vibration or Tactile Input

-Use vibrating node or tactile ball along arch of foot with child comfortably seated, to activate muscles of foot.
-Can do this before other more challenging activities to ensure arch is activated and ready to “work”.
+Use vibrating node or tactile ball along arch of foot to activate muscles of foot.

 Scarf Lifts

-With fun fabric or play scarves, start with material flat on floor.
-Encourage child to place one foot on top and use muscles of foot to lift scarf up!
+With play scarves flat on floor, place one foot on top and use muscles of foot to lift scarf up!

 Try standing scarf lift for added balance challenge!